General elections in Singapore: Nomination

 On nomination day, the returning officer and their representatives will be present at designated nomination centres between 11:00 am and 12:00 noon to receive prospective candidates' nomination papers, political donation certificates, and minority certificates (if required).
 Each nomination paper must contain a statement signed by the prospective candidate that they consent to the nomination; must include a statutory declaration by the prospective candidate that they are qualified to be elected; and must be signed by a proposer, a seconder, and four or more persons as assentors, each of whom must be a person on the register of electors for the electoral division in which the person seeks election.
 Since the 2011 Presidential election, candidates are also recommended to submit their recent passport photo with a size of no more than 2 MB and 400 x 514 pixels, to the Election Department as photographs are printed to the ballot paper for better identification.

-In addition, between the date of the writ of election and 12:00 noon on nomination day, candidates are required to lodge with the returning officer the election deposit equal to 8% of the total allowances payable to an MP in the preceding calendar year, rounded to the nearest $500.
+In addition, between the date of the writ of election and 12:00 noon on nomination day, candidates are required to, either by physical form or through online payment lodge with the returning officer the election deposit equal to 8% of the total allowances payable to an MP in the preceding calendar year, rounded to the nearest $500.
 The exact amount of the deposit is specified in the notice of the writ of election issued by the returning officer.
-For the 2020 general election, the amount of the deposit was $13,500.
-A candidate who subsequently polls more than one-eighth of the total number of valid votes in the electoral division they contest but who is not elected will have the deposit returned; otherwise, the deposit is forfeited and paid into the Consolidated Fund (the Government's main bank account).
-For GRCs, the election deposit is multiplied by the number of candidates in a team; for Presidential election, the election deposit is tripled.
+A candidate (or a group of candidates) who subsequently polls under than one-eighth of the total number of valid votes in the electoral division they contest but who is not elected would result in the forfeiture of the deposit, which is then paid into the Consolidated Fund (the Government's main bank account).

 Nomination papers and certificates must be personally delivered to the returning officer in duplicate by the person seeking nomination.
 The person's proposer, seconder and at least four assentors must also be present in person; any authorized proxy representatives may also allow to represent candidates in-person if the candidate is unable to come on person such as illness.
 Each nomination paper is then posted outside the place of nomination; and candidates, their proposers, seconders, assentors and one other person appointed by each candidate to be present may examine the nomination papers of other candidates which have been received for that electoral division.
 Candidates may object to other candidates' nomination papers on the following grounds only: